mohazahid/InventoryManagerham/README.md

 ## Implementation
 - Hayden: Constructed overall design, implemented HashTable Template and elements of StoreInventory
 - Abhi: Added functionality to elements of StoreInventory, Movie, helped debug, and made sure all ostream functions are correct
-- Mohammad: Implemented sort functionality, checked for edge cases, created movie subclasses, and helped debug.
+- Mohammad: Implemented sort functionality, checked for edge cases, helped created movie and its subclasses, and helped debug.
 ## Description:
 A local movie rental store wishes to automate their inventory tracking system.
 Currently there are three types of movies/videos (in DVD media) to be tracked: